 However, while choosing this feature you should be aware of certain limitations and specific terms & conditions, insurers might impose.
 If you choose to take a life stage benefit, you will need to inform the insurer (within a set period of time after the life-stage has occurred) that you’d like to upgrade your cover amount, submit a few documents and the upgrade will be done.

 Your premium amount will also be revised, and you should be super careful about this change.

 Below is a comparison table between an Increasing cover, lifestage benefit and manual upgrade of a term insurance cover.

 In all, you see that an increasing cover is an excellent option to ensure that your family always has sufficient cover, cost-effectively.

 It is both cheaper and hassle-free, and we strongly recommend that you choose an increasing cover while purchasing your term insurance policy.

-If you have any questions with respect to how to choose the right increasing cover for yourself, do post it on our forum and get expert responses within hours!
+If you have any questions, do post it on our forum and get expert responses within hours!

 Customising a term insurance plan getting too complex, and way out of hand?
 There’s a simple solution for that right now.

 Check out Beshak TruMatch - the first-ever term insurance recommendation engine that recommends the right customizations you must pick so that your term plan is perfectly tailored to your family’s needs.

 1. You should use our term insurance calculator to know how much cover your family needs today.
 2. In addition to this, pick an increasing cover - to gradually reach 2X cover in the next 10 or 20 years.
 3. This will help your cover keep up with inflation, as well as cover any additional responsibilities or liabilities you get, after buying the policy 4.
 Increasing covers are better than lifestage upgrade or manual upgrades both from a monetary standpoint, as well as from a convenience standpoint.